This is a sponsored post from Jennie-O.

 - 8 oz of low-fat Mexican cheese blend

 - Brown ground turkey in a pan until it’s no longer pink.
 Drain any extra fat.
 Add in zucchini, onion, garlic and cook for 5 minutes.
 If you don’t like to cut your vegetables feel free to add them to a food processor and have that do it for you.
 In the recipe video I cook the onions and zucchini first and then ADD in the turkey.
 You can do it either way.

 - In a bowl add in enchilada sauce and 1 cup of tomato sauce.
 Tomato sauce is optional (I normally don’t add the tomato sauce).
 Add half of the sauce into the pan and reserve the rest of the sauce for the top of the enchiladas.

-- Place about 1/2 cup of turkey mix onto a flour tortilla and roll up like a burrito and lay seem side down in a 9 X 13 baking dish.
+- Place about 1/2 cup of turkey mixture onto a flour tortilla and roll up like a burrito and lay seam side down in a 9 X 13 baking dish.
 When all flour tortillas are done spray with cooking spray.
-If there is any extra turkey and vegetable mixture you can add that to the top of the enchiladas.
+If there are any extra turkey and vegetable mixture you can add that to the top of the enchiladas.
 Sprinkle with cheese on top.

 - Cook enchiladas for 20 – 25 minutes.
 Take out of the oven.
 Serve with some salsa or sour cream.